How to Change the Background in Zoom

 Can I do a virtual background without a green screen on Zoom?

 Although a green screen can significantly improve your virtual background, you can use virtual backgrounds without a green screen.
-Most tablets and smartphones are equipped with cameras that support virtual backgrounds without a green screen, but your laptop/desktop webcam might not.
+Most tablets and smartphones include cameras that support virtual backgrounds without a green screen, but your laptop/desktop webcam might not.
 So, if your camera supports this feature, you might be able to use a virtual background without a green screen.

 Why is my zoom background blurry?